 Where {Core} has been selected for this group of parameters, a default table of rates of mortality improvement is adopted.
-This default table contains estimated improvement rates for individual ages, separately for males and females, for calendar years 1991 to 2007, derived using an age-cohort P-Spline model fitted to ONS data for the population of England & Wales (for ages 18 to 102 and the period 1961 to 2009).
+This default table contains estimated improvement rates for individual ages, separately for males and females, for calendar years 1991 to 2009, derived using a P-spline age-cohort model fitted to ONS data for the population of England & Wales (for ages 18 to 102 and the period 1961 to 2011).

-The default Initial Rates of Mortality Improvement are taken as those for calendar year 2007; the first year of the projection is therefore assumed to be 2008.
-This approach of 'stepping back' two years from the final year for which raw experience data is available (2009) is taken in order to derive sufficiently reliable estimates of the rates of mortality improvement as it avoids much of the distortion of 'edge effects' which are a common 'danger' with smoothing algorithms (including P-Spline models).
+The default Initial Rates of Mortality Improvement are taken as those for calendar year 2009; the first year of the projection is therefore assumed to be 2010.
+This approach of 'stepping back' two years from the final year for which raw experience data is available (2011) is taken in order to derive sufficiently reliable estimates of the rates of mortality improvement as it avoids much of the distortion of 'edge effects' which are a common 'danger' with smoothing algorithms (including P-spline models).

-Further information on the derivation of the default table of rates of mortality improvement is set out in Appendix A (section A.1.1) of the CMI_2009 User Guide; updated charts reflecting the addition of data for 2009 are contained in section 2 of CMI Working Paper 49.
+Further information on the derivation of the default table of rates of mortality improvement is set out in Appendix A (section A.1.1) of the CMI 2009 User Guide; updated charts reflecting the revision and extension of the dataset to 2011 are contained in section 2 of CMI Working Paper 63.
 A general commentary on the approach taken to reduce 'edge effects' is given in section 3.1.2 of CMI Working Paper 39.